-Dickinson faculty and students will take part in a number of concerts and plays in December.
+Dickinson College students, faculty and special guests will perform a quartet of concerts in February.

-Dickinson will host a series of concerts featuring faculty and students in November.
+Dickinson College faculty will perform a pair of concerts in September.

 P.O.
 Box 1773, Carlisle, PA 17013 | (800) 644-1773